sfinnie/helloLSP/readme.md

 With the skeleton in place, we can start making the changes needed to support our `greet` language.
 There are a few things to do:

-1. Change the extension so it's activated on files with a `.greet` extension (the skeleton is activated for `json` files)
+1. Change the plugin so it's activated on files with a `.greet` extension (the skeleton is activated for `json` files)
 1. Get rid of the extraneous commands supported by the skeleton that we don't need.
 1. Implement the language

 ### Tiny baby steps

-Let's start with the language extension.
-There's actually 2 parts to this, because vscode separate language *identity* from the filename *extension*.
-That allows multiple extensions to use the same identity, and so the same tooling.
-For example: the Java tooling support both `.jav` and `.java` extensions.
+Let's start with the filrname extension.
+There's actually 2 parts to this, because vscode separates language *identity* from the filename *extension*.
+That allows a single language to support multiple extensions.
+For example: the Java tooling supports both `.jav` and `.java` extensions.

-It's configured in the `package.json` file.
+The language and extension(s) are configured in the `package.json` file.
 The relevant section in the skeleton reads as follows:

 ```json
 "activationEvents": [